kubernetes/website/content/en/docs/setup/independent/kubelet-integration.md

 ### Providing instance-specific configuration details

 Some hosts require specific kubelet configurations, due to differences in hardware, operating system, networking, or other host-specific parameters.
-The following list provices a few examples.
+The following list provides a few examples.

 - The path to the DNS resolution file, as specified by the `--resolve-conf` kubelet configuration flag, may differ among operating systems, or depending on whethery ou are using